FraserW123/CMPT419Project/README.md

 5. **Survey**
     Administer the follow-up survey either digitally or in print to gather user feedback.

+## Training Setup
+Our main training script `model training/gesture_landmark_classification.ipynb` contains the code used to build and train gesture classification models based on landmark data.
+During development, we also explored an alternative model which identifies gestures directly from images.
+However, we ultimately chose to focus on the landmark-based approach due to its higher accuracy and more reliable performance.
+The image-based model remains a promising direction for future work, particularly with further optimization and a larger dataset.

 ## Acknowledgements

 To connect to the Pepper robot using the qi library, we referenced this stack overflow post: